federgraph/RiggVar-RG19/README.md

 I started the repo by uploading old code, very close to the original version of 1997.

-Note that I already have new versions of the app  - with less features - but with better looking graphics and also for other compilers, including fpc. the fpc version will be in another repo.
+Note that I already have new versions of the app  - with less features - but with better looking graphics and also for other compilers, including fpc.
+The fpc version will be in another repo.

 > This repos may end up being - or continuing to be - the feature richest.